hamzapatwa/data_alchemy_assignments/README.md

 The dataset contains **100,000 URLs** from:
 - **PhishTank**: A repository of verified phishing URLs.
 - **University of New Brunswick**: A dataset of legitimate and phishing URLs.
+- **Additional Sources**: Integration of more diverse phishing and legitimate URL sources for improved robustness.

 ### Feature Engineering
 We extract several features from each URL.